 There are several other features available to enhance the diagramming experience.

 Gridlines provide guidance when trying to align objects.

 The drawing surface can be given a page-like appearance using page size, orientation, and margin.

-Frequently used commands can be easily mapped to the user handle.
+Frequently used commands can be easily mapped to the quick commands.